davesmith/Respond/README.md

 I have since created a test that recreates the display issue for Respond.js.
 I'll upload it and post it on the Respond.js issues list soon.

-### Status: Not ready
+### Status: Ready for testing, though so far so good

 ### Positive Notes
-1. Fixed the small display issue I had with the site I was working on
+1. Link and style elements processed
-2. Style elements processed
+2. Media attribute supported on link and style elements
+3. ems and px supported
-3. Optimised so that calling the respond.js script element several times will work happily
+4. Using the respond.js script element several times in the head should work happily (more modular hopefully)

 ### Notes
 1. The cross domain part is new to me and therefore untested